nieznanysprawiciel/filesystem/README.md

 This class is just a temporary workaround to avoid the heavy boost dependency until `boost::filesystem` is integrated into the standard template library at some point in the future.

+This fork separates platform specific definitins to .cpp file.